TBR Bylaws : 2

 d.
 The Committee shall have the power to act for the full Board in compensation matters when waiting for the next scheduled Board meeting is not desirable.

-4. Committee on Economic and Community Development
+4. Committee on Workforce Development

 b.
 The committee will: